pytorch/pytorch.github.io/_posts/2022-9-1-performance-debugging-of-production-pytorch-models-at-meta.md

 <b>Figure 5: A GPU trace (aka Kineto trace) of the training loop.</b>
 </p>

 Since commonly used PyTorch functions are already annotated, their names are automatically shown on the trace.
-With them, we can roughly divide the trace into the four phases in a training iteration: (1) data loading, (2) forward pass, (3) backward pass, (4) gradient optimization.
+With them, we can roughly divide the trace into the four phases in a training iteration: (1) data loading, (2) forward pass, (3) backward pass, (4) gradient optimization (note: In Figure 5, the “optimizer” phase is from the previous batch while the other three phases are from the current batch).

 ### 2.2 Optimizations